 The thru-hike is 10 miles from Siyeh Bend to Sunrift Gorge on the Going-To-The-Sun Road.
 I recommend hiking in that direction to avoid an extra 1200 feet of ascent.
 Don’t worry, you’ll still have a decent climb of over 2000 feet up to Siyeh Pass.

 The trail is incredibly diverse, winding through hemlock forest, alpine meadow, wildflowers, stream crossings, waterfalls, glacier views and forest fire damage.
 Bears are known to frequent the area especially when the huckleberries are ripe in mid-summer.

 At the pass, there’s a perfect spot to have a snack and enjoy the views of the valley.
 Off to the right is an up close and personal view of Sexton Glacier.
-Listen to the sound of melting water pour from the glacier, feeding the waterfalls in Sunrift Gorge below.
+Listen to the sound of melting water pouring from the glacier, feeding the waterfalls in Sunrift Gorge below.

-My last minute decision to hike the Siyeh Pass Trail turned into my favorite day hike in Glacier National Park due to its diversity, distance and difficulty!
+My last-minute decision to hike the Siyeh Pass Trail turned into my favorite day hike in Glacier National Park due to its diversity, distance, and difficulty!

 Shared by Maggie McKneely at Pink Caddy Travelogue

 Distance: 12 mi (loop) Elevation Gain: 690 ft Difficulty: Strenuous